tokinifubara/Creative-Making/README.md

 **Recommended Reading:**
 Chapters 7, 8, 9 "Functions," "Objects," and "Arrays" in *Learning Processing* by Shiffman (2008).
+Ebook available in library: https://libsearch.arts.ac.uk/cgi-bin/koha/opac-detail.pl?biblionumber=1319451.
+Please refer to Shiffman's p5.js versions of the code used in the book here: https://github.com/shiffman/LearningProcessing-p5.js.
 Chapter 4 - "Creative Priorities for Coding" in *The Fundamentals of Digital Art* by Colson (2007).

 **Assignment:**
 Read - Chapter 10 "Algorithms" and "Mathematics" in *Learning Processing* by Shiffman (2008).

 + Using the principles taught in class create a particle system such as a raindrop.
 + Create one oscillation and a wave program using the mathematical principles taught in class